artemkv/frontend_guidelines/README.md

 ### Anti-corruption layer

-This is simple: basically, don't throw the data you don't control directly on your UI components, especially when retrieving the data from the schema-less databases.
+This is simple: basically, don't throw the data you don't control directly on your UI components, especially when retrieving the data from the schema-less databases (e.g. _DynamoDB_).

 This means: process the data before putting it into the global store, namely:
 - Validate the data.
 All the fields that are mandatory have to be present and in the correct format;